 Please click the expandable tabs below for answers to these frequently asked questions.

-Proposals may originate from any discipline, art, science, or administrative unit of the University of Chicago, provided humanistic knowledge and modes of inquiry are central to the pursuit, and provided at least one member of the University of Chicago faculty are engaged in the principal research activities.
+Proposals may originate from any discipline, art, science, or administrative unit of the University of Chicago, provided humanistic knowledge and modes of inquiry are central to the pursuit, and provided at least one member of the University of Chicago faculty are engaged as Principal Investigators.
 Current members of the Neubauer Collegium Advisory Board are ineligible to apply.